harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/lambda/aws-lambda-deployments.md

 ### Artifacts

 You can deploy Lambda functions packaged as ZIP files in S3 Buckets or as containers in AWS ECR.
-These are the only two artifact sources AWS Cloud Provider supports today with AWS Lambda.
+These are the only two artifact sources Harness supports today with AWS Lambda.

 ![picture 2](./static/b2fe3a2941e8cdad79c802494c33c0b9e467e294d26e851512f38e78c837eee6.png)